 2.2.
 For any queries concerning your data please contact Joe Spray at the above address or by email at firstname.lastname@example.org or by ‘phone on 020 7605 4433.

 2.3.
 We are a content publishing, distribution and production company that specialises in archive TV and film titles.

 3. Your personal data

 3.1.
-We process your personal data if we understand that you may be interested in purchasing our products or services.
+We process your personal data if we understand that you may be interested in using our services or purchasing our products.
 In this section (3), we provide more detailed information about how we will manage your personal data.

 3.2.
 What data do we hold about you and how have we obtained this?

 3.2.1.
 We will obtain information about you when you enquire about our products or services.
 Typically, the information that we obtain will be your contact details and payment information.
 If you choose to buy products or services from us or from companies that partner with us, we will need more detailed information including, in some cases, identity and personal financial information.

 3.2.3.
 If you have signed up to our Media Portal, we may collect some personal information including: name, email address, company name, job title, the pages that you visit on our website, the date of your visit, and assets that you download on our website.

 3.3.
 How do we use your personal data and what is the applicable lawful basis?

 184.108.40.206. may provide you with marketing information about our products and services or the products and services of our selected partners;